 Irony: The title itself.
 Harmony and dissonance are exact opposites.

-King Mook: Quite a few of the bosses qualify, even more so than is normal for this series.
+King Mook: Quite a few of the bosses qualify, even more so than is normal for this series, with the Giant Merman, Peeping Big being candidates, but the worst being Max Slimer, which is just a big slime.

 Mook Maker: The Castle A version of the Cave of Skeletons has one room with a statue in the background that continually cries tears of blood that spawn the regenerating Red Skeleton enemies.
 The Pazuzu boss also summons Tiny Devils (Imps in any other game of the series).

-Multiple Endings: Depending on which castle you enter (and what items equipped), the ending can change.
+Multiple Endings: Depending on which castle you enter the final boss room in (and what items you have equipped), the ending can change.
 There are three in total.

 No Ontological Inertia: In the Castle B endings, if you do not force Dracula to leave Maxim's body, the bite that Lydie has received kills her.
 If you force Dracula out and defeat him, the bite disappears and Lydie lives.